alexporcayo903/Py_rates/README.md

 catkin_make
 ```

-4. From the downloaded " app_prog_project" folder copy  the contents listed below and put it inside the my_pkg folder
+4. From the downloaded " app_prog_project" folder copy  the contents listed below and put it inside the my_pkg folder as individual files

       maze1.txt